 Universal Floor Mats

-Universal floor mats are a good alternative to custom floor mats because they come at a fraction of the cost and for the most part, any set you pick up will be able to fit in your vehicle.
+Universal floor mats (Which Type Of Floor Mats?) are a good alternative to custom floor mats because they come at a fraction of the cost and for the most part, any set you pick up will be able to fit in your vehicle.
 They’re also easy to find – you can order them online, pick them up at Walmart, and sometimes even snag them from your local carwash.
 This makes them a convenient purchase, which is much more appealing than doing the research required when shopping around for custom floor mats that fit your make, model, and year exactly.

 The downside to universal floor mats is that while they do work well enough for most vehicles, they’re never going to be a perfect fit.
 They leave areas of your carpet exposed and tend to slip and slide around beneath your feet, which exposes even more of your carpet and can lead to getting dirt and mud where you don’t want it.
 And for some oversized and specialty vehicles, universal floor mats might not work at all.
 This is the sacrifice made for their affordable price, however, and their ease of availability.
 For most consumers, universal floor mats work just fine and the minor annoyances of not fitting perfectly and sometimes sliding around are easily dealt with.